ArnaudBrousseau/arnaudbrousseau.com/src/documents/notes/plan-to-win-your-next-interviewing-battle.html.md

   referral programs in place: if you get the job, the person referring you gets a cash reward.
 By referring you they're doing you a favor, but you're potentially doing them a favor if you land the job!
 Win-win.
-* [TripleByte](https://triplebyte.com/): I've used their service successfully and can't recommend it enough.
+* [TripleByte](https://triplebyte.com/iv/Vzk8gi2/cp) (this is my own referral link.
+Here is a [link without affiliation](https://triplebyte.com) if you prefer): I've used their service successfully and can't recommend it enough.
   If you're accepted in their program you'll get to go directly on-site with companies interested in your profile.
 That's a huge potential time saving!
 If you don't get accepted it's still good practice to go through TripleByte's interviews.
 Treat it like training.
 It's 100% free to apply.
 * [Underdog.io](https://underdog.io/): geared towards finding small startups.
 I personally haven't had much success with this but the service seems high quality with quite a lot of startups to choose from.